sanskrit/raw_etexts/mixed/ebhAratI-sampat/sAhityam/alankArashAstram/vi.rAghavan/alankArashAstrasya_avadhAraNAH.md

 From Rasa to the musical sound which aids its realisation, poetry is one unity, one complex of rich experience.

  The purposiveness of Alaṅkāra is inevitable like the purposiveness of poetry.
 But this does not mean that one should judge Alaṅkara and poetry from a purely utilitarian point of view.
 There is simply beautiful poetry, which is nothing but the poet's desire to express taken shape.
-‘These very decorations carry the emotional motive of the poet which says [“I find joy in my creations; it is good”](# "Tagore")‘When in some pure moments of ecstasy we realise this in the world around us, we see the world not as merely existing but as decorated in its forms, sounds, colours, and lines, we feel in our hearts that there is one who through all things proclaims “I have joy in my creation ”**.**Nature is the creation of God’s Līlā, Poetry, of the poet's Līlā.
+‘These very decorations carry the emotional motive of the poet which says “I find joy in my creations; it is good”[^23]‘When in some pure moments of ecstasy we realise this in the world around us, we see the world not as merely existing but as decorated in its forms, sounds, colours, and lines, we feel in our hearts that there is one who through all things proclaims “I have joy in my creation ”**.**Nature is the creation of God’s Līlā, Poetry, of the poet's Līlā.

+[^23]: "Tagore"